Where does my dollar go?

 The other part of rates is slightly different for electric rates than for natural gas rates.

-On the natural gas side, it’s called purchased gas costs, which can account for as much as 74% of your rate.
-SCE&G is in the natural gas delivery business but is not a producer of natural gas.
-A significant portion of what an SCE&G customer pays for natural gas is a direct pass-through of costs incurred purchasing natural gas on the wholesale market.
-SCE&G is not allowed to earn any profit on this part of rates.
-SCE&G’s purchased gas costs are reviewed monthly and this part of natural gas rates is adjusted up or down as necessary to reflect those costs.
+On the natural gas side, it’s called purchased gas costs.
+Dominion Energy South Carolina is in the natural gas delivery business but is not a producer of natural gas.
+The costs the company incurs purchasing natural gas on the wholesale market are passed directly on to customers with no markup.
+The company is not allowed to earn any profit on this part of rates.
+Our purchased gas costs are reviewed monthly and this part of natural gas rates is adjusted up or down as necessary to reflect those costs.
 This is called a purchased gas adjustment.
+Purchased gas costs account for roughly half of your rate..

 On the electric side, it’s called fuel costs.
-These costs include the purchase and transportation of fuel, such as coal or natural gas, to run SCE&G’s power plants.
+These costs include the purchase and transportation of fuel, such as coal or natural gas, to run Dominion Energy South Carolina’s power plants.
 Fuel costs are a direct pass-through.
-In other words, SCE&G’s customers pay what the company pays.
-SCE&G is not allowed to earn any profit on this part of rates.
+In other words, customers pay what the company pays.
+The company is not allowed to earn any profit on this part of rates.
 Fuel costs are reviewed annually and this part of electric rates is adjusted up or down to reflect those costs.
 This is called a fuel cost adjustment.

 How Electric Rates are Determined

-SCE&G is regulated by the PSC and is legally required to provide electric service to all customers in its assigned service territory.
-SCE&G also is a natural gas distribution company regulated by the PSC.
-SCE&G is able to seek recovery through rates for costs it prudently incurs building, operating and maintaining its electric and gas systems.
-SCE&G cannot adjust customer rates without PSC approval.
+Dominion Energy South Carolina is regulated by the PSC and is legally required to provide electric service to all customers in its assigned service territory.
+Dominion Energy South Carolina also is a natural gas distribution company regulated by the PSC.
+The company is able to seek recovery through rates for costs it prudently incurs building, operating and maintaining its electric and gas systems.
+The company cannot adjust customer rates without PSC approval.